a7e6j2/formcat/README.md

 validation as easy and flexible as possible.It runs on Smarty as a powerful plug-in.

-Formcat is a part of PigCat PHP Development Framework(have not released yet).Formcat only runs on Smarty Template Environment if you have not know the smarty.please visit http://smarty.php.net
+Formcat only runs on Smarty Template Environment if you have not know the smarty.please visit http://smarty.php.net

 Formcat has no function for server-side validation.I suggest to